S. Wajid Ali

 Sheikh Wajid Ali (এস ওয়াজেদ আলী; 4 September 1890 – 10 June 1951) was a Bengali writer, nationalist and barrister-at-law.
+He was the father of the prominent Pakistani journalist Zaib-un-Nissa Hamidullah and grand-father of Indian actress Nafisa Ali.

 Early life

-Wajid Ali was born on 4 September 1890 to the Bengali Muslim Sheikh family in the village of Baratajpur, a village near Janai and Begampur, of Hooghly district.
+Wajid Ali was born on 4 September 1890 to the Bengali Muslim family in the village of Baratajpur, a village near Janai and Begampur, of Hooghly district.
 S. Wajed Ali's maternal grandmother hailed from the Nawabpur village in Janai of Hooghly district.